 Agave.
-Coconut sugar.
 Molasses.
 Brown rice syrup.
 It’s enough to make you wonder what ever happened to plain old white sugar?
 It seems like sweetener options are multiplying and growing more confusing every day.
-Between scouring food labels and navigating recipes, it’s hard to know which sugar is the healthiest and which you should avoid.
+Between scouring food labels and navigating recipes, it’s hard to know which is the healthiest and which you should avoid.

 “There are about 60 different names for sugar that can be found on a nutrition label — nectars, cane juice, syrups, honey and maltose, to name a few,” says Susan Stalte, RD LDN.
 “There’s no doubt that it’s overwhelming.”

 According to Stalte, these various sweeteners differ by their glycemic index (how quickly they impact blood sugar) and amount of fructose.
 These factors will determine how our bodies will process them.

 The Centers for Disease Control and Prevention recommends limiting added sugars to 6 to 9 teaspoons a day, or no more than 10 percent of total calories from added sugar.
 But given that a single can of soda has as much as 10 teaspoons, most Americans eat 19 to 20 teaspoons a day.

 “In such excess, sugar is linked to obesity, Type 2 diabetes, heart disease and other chronic inflammatory conditions,” says Toni Fiori, RDN.
 “Due to these health concerns, it is important to stay mindful of the various kinds lurking in many of our day-to-day foods.”

 Fiori shares the science, pros and cons behind some of the more common sugar types you’ve likely encountered in a protein bar, Paleo recipe or packaged food: